COMPSCI 111 : An Introduction to Practical Computing

 - Have a basic understanding of selected current research topics in Computer Science (e.g. AI and game design) (Capability 1 and 2)

 To pass the course, students must pass both the Practical component (Labs) and the Theory component (Exam plus Test) separately, as well as obtaining 50% in their overall final mark.

 An online course reference manual is available via Canvas.
 The course reference manual contains chapters on selected course topics (mainly lab topics).
 A number of additional readings from the WWW will be recommended.

-For this course, in most weeks you can expect 6 hours of lectures, 2 three-hour compulsory labs, 3 hours of reading and thinking about the content and 9 hours of work on assignments and/or test preparation.
+For this course, in most weeks you can expect 3 one-hour lectures, 1 three-hour compulsory lab, 2 hours of reading and thinking about the content and 2 hours of work on assignments and/or test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.